-At the next Convention on Biological Diversity summit, world leaders plan to agree turning 30% of the Earth into “Protected Areas” by 2030.
+At the next Convention on Biological Diversity summit, world leaders are likely to agree a plan to turn 30% of the Earth into “Protected Areas” by 2030.

 Big conservation NGOs say this will mitigate climate change, reduce wildlife loss, enhance biodiversity and so save our environment.
 They are wrong.